-At December 31, 2017 and 2016, held for investment loans of Hope classified as troubled debt restructurings (TDRs) approximated \$11,979,000 and \$10,869,000, respectively.
-Hope had no commitments outstanding to lend additional amounts as of December 31, 2017 and 2016 to borrowers with outstanding loans classified as TDRs.
+At December 31, 2018 and 2017, held for investment loans of Hope classified as troubled debt restructurings (TDRs) approximated \$13,269,000 and \$11,979,000, respectively.
+Hope had no commitments outstanding to lend additional amounts as of December 31, 2018 and 2017 to borrowers with outstanding loans classified as TDRs.

 TDRs are generally evaluated along with impaired loans.
-As of December 31, 2017, mortgage loan TDRs past due greater than 240 days and all mortgage loan TDRs which occurred in 2017 and 2016 were individually evaluated for impairment.
-For mortgage loan TDRs less than 240 days past due that were modified prior to 2016, Hope evaluated impairment on a collective basis using similar results derived from the mortgage loan TDR individual loan analysis results of the 2017 and 2016 modified loans.
-Because the mortgage loan TDR modifications occurring prior to 2016 generally included only term extensions, Hope believes the collective evaluated allowance approximates the allowance required using an individual impairment analysis for these TDRs.
-These remaining TDRs approximated \$4,503,000 and the related allowance for loan losses for these loans approximated \$502,000 as of December 31, 2017.
+As of December 31, 2018, mortgage loan TDRs past due greater than 240 days and all mortgage loan TDRs which occurred in 2018 and 2017 were individually evaluated for impairment.
+For mortgage loan TDRs less than 240 days past due that were modified prior to 2017, Hope evaluated impairment on a collective basis using similar results derived from the mortgage loan TDR individual loan analysis results of the 2018 and 2017 modified loans.
+Because the mortgage loan TDR modifications occurring prior to 2017 generally included only term extensions, Hope believes the collective evaluated allowance approximates the allowance required using an individual impairment analysis for these TDRs.
+These remaining TDRs approximated \$4,858,000 and the related allowance for loan losses for these loans approximated \$680,000 as of December 31, 2018.

-For all TDRs, Hope had a related loan loss allowance of approximately \$1,382,000 and \$487,000 at December 31, 2017 and 2016, respectively.
-There were approximately \$60,000 in specific charge-offs related to TDRs for 2017.
+For all TDRs, Hope had a related loan loss allowance of approximately \$1,542,000 and \$1,382,000 at December 31, 2018 and 2017, respectively.
+During 2018, TDR mortgage loans and commercial loans with outstanding balances of \$701,000 and \$1,015,000, respectively, subsequently defaulted within twelve months of their modification date.
 During 2017, there were no TDRs that subsequently defaulted within twelve months of their modification date.
-There were approximately \$108,000 in specific charge-offs related to TDRs for 2016.
-Additionally, during 2016 there was one member business loan of approximately \$105,000 and 1 member mortgage loan of approximately \$59,000 in TDRs that subsequently defaulted within twelve months of their modification dates.
+There were approximately \$0 and \$60,000 in specific charge-offs related to TDRs during 2018 and 2017, respectively.